Project Background

 Concept Validation

-Overall, this process went quite smoothly as the majority of the requirements and flows had been aligned beforehand.
+This process went smoothly as the majority of the requirements and flows had been aligned beforehand.
 Therefore, once the PRD and high fidelity designs are ready, they can be translated for development and testing.

 Unified Dashboard with Role-Based View and Capabilities

-The dashboard can be accessed by both fund manager and dealing teams to ensure orders and updates are trackable in a single platform.
-However, each team has different level of visibility and control, based on their user role.
+The dashboard can be accessed by both fund manager and dealer to ensure orders and updates are trackable in a single platform.
+However, access and capabilities provided are tailored to each user role.

 Granular, Robust Order Creation Module